British Empire in World War II: Africa

-Before the war, the military establishments were very small throughout British Africa, and largely consisted of whites, who comprised only two percent of the population outside Africa.
-As soon as the war began, newly created African units were set up, primarily by the Army.
-The new recruits were almost always volunteers, usually provided in close cooperation with local tribal leaders.
-During the war, military pay scales far exceeded what civilians natives could earn, especially when food, housing and clothing allowances are included.
-The largest numbers were in construction units, called Pioneer Units, with over 82,000 soldiers.
-The RAF and Navy also did some recruiting.
+Before the war, the military establishments were very small throughout British Africa, and largely consisted of white troops, who comprised only two percent of the population outside Africa.
+As soon as the war began, a large number of new military units were established in Africa, primarily by the Army.
+The new recruits were a mixture of volunteers and conscripts, who were raised in close cooperation with local tribal leaders.
+During the war, military pay scales far exceeded what African civilians could earn, especially when food, housing and clothing allowances are included.
+The largest numbers were in construction units, called Pioneer Units, consisting of over 82,000 Africans.
+The RAF and Navy also recruited in Africa during the conflict.
 East Africa provided the largest number of men, over 320,000, chiefly from Kenya, Tanganyika, and Uganda.
 They did some fighting, a great deal of guard duty, and construction work.
 80,000 served in the Middle East.
-A special effort was made not to challenge white supremacy, certainly before the war, and to a large extent during the war itself.
-Nevertheless, the soldiers were drilled and train to European standards, given strong doses of propaganda, and learn leadership and organizational skills that proved essential to the formation of nationalistic and independence movements after 1945.
-There were minor episodes of discontent, but nothing serious, among the natives.
-Afrikaner nationalism was a factor in South Africa, but the anti-British and pro-neutrality Afrikaner prime minister J. B. M. Hertzog was replaced by a narrow vote of the South African parliament in 1939 by Jan Smuts, a fellow Afrikaner who was an enthusiastic supporter of the British Empire.
-The Smuts government closely cooperated with London and raised 340,000 volunteers (190,000 were white, or about one-third of the eligible white men).
+Special care was taken in dealing with African servicemembers not to challenge or overturn the existing social and racial hierarchies which existed in colonial Africa; nevertheless, the soldiers were drilled and trained to European standards, given strong doses of propaganda, and learnt leadership and organizational skills that proved essential to the formation of nationalistic and independence movements after 1945.
+There were minor episodes of discontent among Africans who fought for the British Empire, though the majority remained loyal.
+Afrikaner nationalism played a major role in South African opposition to joining the war, but pro-German Prime Minister J. B. M. Hertzog resigned in 1939 and was replaced by Jan Smuts, a fellow Afrikaner who was an enthusiastic supporter of South Africa participating in the conflict.
+Under Smuts' direction, the Union Defence Force raised 340,000 volunteers (of which 190,000 were white, about one-third of all eligible white men in South Africa) to fight in the war.